subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 Figure 11

 Fig. 11 shows how language fits within the Kantian Framework.
 It captures the fact that language is another creation of the brain, and also Wittgenstein's ideas of the relationship between language and visual perception, as well as the idea that language also captures the propositions of science.
-Hence in some sense language is the most powerful creation of the mind, since other aspects of human generated worlds can be described within it.
+Hence in some sense language is the more powerful creation of the mind, since other aspects of human generated worlds can be described within it.

 ## ANN Models for Language